Paran-oid/DSA/readme.md

 # TODO:

+- Forward every declaration and avoid using header files at any cost
 - Follow implementation structure like pthread_t where you pass item in parameter and return 0 or 1 to see if an operation was successful or not!
 - Make sure to add error checking for every malloc and make sure each gets freed
 - Make testing functionality